Trustpilot

 Book Appointment

-At Children’s Allergy Doctors, we offer food oral immunotherapy to peanut, cashew, walnut, hazelnut, Brazil nut, almond, macadamia, sesame seed, pumpkin seed, mustard seed, coconut, pea (green and yellow split pea) and lentil in children up to the age of 6 years, and egg and milk oral immunotherapy in primary school aged children.
+At Children’s Allergy Doctors, we offer food oral immunotherapy to peanut, cashew, walnut, hazelnut, Brazil nut, almond, macadamia, sesame seed, pumpkin seed, flaxseed, mustard seed, coconut, pea (green and yellow split pea), lentil and wheat in children up to 4 years of age.
+The upper age limit for starting oral food immunotherapy is 4 years due to the increased safety of this approach in younger children, fewer gastrointestinal side effects, and a higher likelihood of achieving remission.

 Watch the interview below to get a parent’s perspective on food oral immunotherapy:

-What is oral desensitisation?
+What is food oral immunotherapy?

 Desensitisation is not something that should be done without the close supervision and follow-up by a paediatric allergy specialist, as it can cause severe allergic reactions.

-How effective is food desensitisation?
+How effective is food oral immunotherapy?

 Here is an overview of the peanut desensitisation process:

-2. Baseline testing: The patient’s baseline level of peanut sensitivity will be determined through skin prick tests and blood tests (IgE test or RAST).
+3. Baseline testing: The patient’s baseline level of peanut sensitivity will be determined through skin prick tests and blood tests (IgE test or RAST).

-4. Dose escalation: The dose will be increased gradually over time, typically at 2-4 weekly intervals in the clinic.
+6. Dose escalation: The dose will be increased gradually over time, typically at 2-4 weekly intervals in the clinic.
 This will continue until the patient reaches a maintenance dose, which is typically around 300 mg of peanut protein per day.
+The patient will be monitored closely for any adverse reactions throughout the treatment process.
+If an adverse reaction occurs, the dose will be adjusted accordingly.

-5. Maintenance dose: Once the patient reaches the maintenance dose, they will continue to consume that amount of peanut protein daily to maintain their tolerance.
+7. Maintenance dose: Once the patient reaches the maintenance dose, they will continue to consume that amount of peanut protein daily to maintain their tolerance.

-How safe is peanut desensitisation?
+How safe is oral food immunotherapy?

 The most common side effects reported include abdominal pain, nausea, vomiting, oral itching, throat itching, and hives.
 In rare cases, more serious allergic reactions including anaphylaxis and difficulty breathing have been reported.